Troubleshooting Professional Magazine

 Cutting off several cars, I did a quick exit, pulled into a rest area, shut it down, and organized my mind.

-An ugly situation, to say the least.
 Repair by an unknown shop isn't a pleasant thought when your trunk is filled with your business's main desktop computer, backups, clothes, personal items, and your best skateboard.
 Certainly, here in central Georgia my Florida plates told the shop owner that I was out of options and in no position to negociate price, repair time or quality.
 If at all possible, I had to get home, and fix the problem there.
+I nursed the car home, and learned from my misfortune.

-I'll continue this story in the "home at last" article later in this magazine.
-But you should know that in Northern Florida I decided to scrap the Troubleshooting Professional I had prepared, and instead write about diagnosing overheats on the road, where you have no reliable shop, no tools, no bargaining postion, and in fact nothing but your wits and your knowledge.
+So if you ever find yourself overheated, far from home, with no reliable shop, no tools, no bargaining postiton, and in fact nothing but your wits and your knowledge, remember what you learn in this month's magazine.
 As you know, anyone can productively troubleshoot under easy conditions.
 What separates the Ninja from the Wimp is their effectiveness when the pressure is really on.
 And when you're miles from home, with your valuables in the car, far from the shops you know -- that's pressure!

 So kick back, relax, and enjoy the first issue of the new Quarterly Troubleshooting Professional Magazine.
 Now more than ever, if you're a Troubleshooter, this is your magazine.